-3.69 SCOPE OF PRACTICE:
+3.71 SCOPE OF PRACTICE:

-The extent of work that a Member can complete based on their designation and qualifications [see 5.4]; scope of practice is also limited by competence. [see 3.16]
+The extent of work that a Member can complete based on their designation and qualifications [see 5.4]; scope of practice is also limited by competence. [see 3.19]

-3.70 SCOPE OF WORK:
+3.72 SCOPE OF WORK:

-The type and extent of an Inspection, research and analysis required, any limitations, or other terms to fulfill the Intended Use of an Assignment.
-The Scope of Work for an Assignment is determined by the Client's lawful terms of reference, the Member's compliance to CUSPAP, and any applicable legislation. [see 6.2.4, 7.5, 7.6]
+The type of Inspection, the type and extent of research and analysis required, any limitations, or other terms to fulfill the Authorized Use of an Assignment.
+The Scope of Work for an Assignment is determined by the Member's compliance to CUSPAP and applicable legislation. [see 6.2.4, 7.5, 7.6]

-3.71 SIGNATURE OR CO-SIGNATURE:
+3.73 SIGNATURE OR CO-SIGNATURE: